Constrained percolation, Ising model and XOR Ising model on planar lattices

 \section{Abstract}

-We study constrained percolation models on planar lattices including the $[m,4,n,4]$ lattice and the square tilings of the hyperbolic plane, satisfying certain local constraints on faces of degree 4, and investigate the existence of infinite clusters.
-The constrained percolation models on these lattices are closely related to Ising models and XOR Ising models on regular tilings of the Euclidean plane or the hyperbolic plane.
-In particular, we obtain a description of the numbers of infinite ``$+$'' and ``$-$'' clusters of the ferromagnetic Ising model with the free boundary condition, the ``$+$"-boundary condition or the ``$-$"-boundary condition on a vertex-transitive triangular tiling of the hyperbolic plane for different values of coupling constants.
-Our results show that for the Ising model on a vertex-transitive triangular tiling of the hyperbolic plane, it is possible that its random cluster representation has no infinite open clusters, while the Ising model has infinitely many infinite ``$+$''-clusters and infinitely many infinite ``$-$''-clusters.
-We also study different behaviors the infinite ``$+$'' and ``$-$'' clusters of XOR Ising models on regular tilings of the Euclidean plane and the hyperbolic plane for different coupling constants.
+We study site percolation models on planar lattices including the $[m,4,n,4]$ lattice and the square tilings on the Euclidean plane ($\RR^2$) or the hyperbolic plane ($\mathbb{H}^2$), satisfying certain local constraints on degree-4 faces.
+These models are closely related to Ising models and XOR Ising models (product of two i.i.d Ising models) on regular tilings of $\RR^2$ or $\mathbb{H}^2$.
+In particular, we obtain a description of the numbers of infinite ``$+$'' and ``$-$'' clusters of the ferromagnetic Ising model on a vertex-transitive triangular tiling of $\HH^2$ for different boundary conditions and coupling constants.
+Our results show the possibility that such an Ising configuration has infinitely many infinite ``$+$'' and ``$-$'' clusters, while its random cluster representation has no infinite open clusters.
+Percolation properties of corresponding XOR Ising models are also discussed.